verveguy/tana-helper/README.md

 You will then need to install the various python packages required by the service.
 This list changes from time to time.

 `pip install -r requirements.txt`

+You will also want to build the webapp UI:

+Then while in the `tana-helper` directory:

+`yarn install`

+`yarn build`

 ## Run the service